Chipotle Mexican Grill (NYSE:CMG) Price Target Raised to $1,800.00

-Chipotle Mexican Grill (NYSE:CMG) had its target price raised by equities research analysts at Wells Fargo & Company from $1,775.00 to $1,800.00 in a research report issued on Tuesday, The Fly reports.
+Chipotle Mexican Grill (NYSE:CMG) had its target price upped by stock analysts at Wells Fargo & Company from $1,775.00 to $1,800.00 in a research note issued on Monday, Benzinga reports.
 The brokerage presently has an “overweight” rating on the restaurant operator’s stock.
-Wells Fargo & Company‘s price target would suggest a potential upside of 16.92% from the stock’s previous close.
+Wells Fargo & Company‘s price objective points to a potential upside of 16.85% from the company’s previous close.

-In related news, insider Laurie Schalow sold 600 shares of the company’s stock in a transaction on Tuesday, February 9th.
-The shares were sold at an average price of $1,555.05, for a total transaction of $933,030.00.
-Following the completion of the sale, the insider now directly owns 6,857 shares in the company, valued at approximately $10,662,977.85.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Also, Director Neil Flanzraich purchased 230 shares of the stock in a transaction that occurred on Wednesday, March 17th.
-The shares were purchased at an average price of $1,478.60 per share, with a total value of $340,078.00.
-Following the completion of the acquisition, the director now directly owns 379 shares in the company, valued at $560,389.40.
-The disclosure for this purchase can be found here.
-In the last three months, insiders sold 17,572 shares of company stock valued at $25,493,143.
-Corporate insiders own 1.00% of the company’s stock.
+In other news, insider Scott Boatwright sold 5,822 shares of the company’s stock in a transaction that occurred on Thursday, February 4th.
+The stock was sold at an average price of $1,497.75, for a total value of $8,719,900.50.
+Following the transaction, the insider now owns 9,551 shares of the company’s stock, valued at $14,305,010.25.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Laurie Schalow sold 600 shares of the company’s stock in a transaction that occurred on Tuesday, February 9th.
+The shares were sold at an average price of $1,555.05, for a total value of $933,030.00.
+Following the completion of the transaction, the insider now directly owns 6,857 shares in the company, valued at approximately $10,662,977.85.
+The disclosure for this sale can be found here.
+In the last three months, insiders have sold 19,335 shares of company stock worth $28,243,141.
+Company insiders own 1.00% of the company’s stock.

-A number of large investors have recently bought and sold shares of CMG.
-Arrowstreet Capital Limited Partnership bought a new stake in Chipotle Mexican Grill during the 3rd quarter valued at $1,244,000.
-AQR Capital Management LLC raised its holdings in Chipotle Mexican Grill by 9.5% during the 3rd quarter.
-AQR Capital Management LLC now owns 8,206 shares of the restaurant operator’s stock valued at $10,206,000 after buying an additional 714 shares during the last quarter.
-Captrust Financial Advisors raised its holdings in Chipotle Mexican Grill by 32.7% during the 3rd quarter.
-Captrust Financial Advisors now owns 276 shares of the restaurant operator’s stock valued at $342,000 after buying an additional 68 shares during the last quarter.
-Great West Life Assurance Co.
-Can raised its holdings in Chipotle Mexican Grill by 5.0% during the 3rd quarter.
-Great West Life Assurance Co.
-Can now owns 15,284 shares of the restaurant operator’s stock valued at $18,976,000 after buying an additional 721 shares during the last quarter.
-Finally, Schonfeld Strategic Advisors LLC bought a new stake in Chipotle Mexican Grill during the 3rd quarter valued at $4,952,000.
-Institutional investors own 90.03% of the company’s stock.
+Institutional investors have recently bought and sold shares of the company.
+Alpha DNA Investment Management LLC acquired a new position in shares of Chipotle Mexican Grill in the fourth quarter valued at approximately $27,000.
+Black Swift Group LLC bought a new stake in shares of Chipotle Mexican Grill in the fourth quarter valued at approximately $28,000.
+GPS Wealth Strategies Group LLC bought a new stake in shares of Chipotle Mexican Grill in the first quarter valued at approximately $31,000.
+Avion Wealth bought a new stake in shares of Chipotle Mexican Grill in the fourth quarter valued at approximately $35,000.
+Finally, Kathmere Capital Management LLC bought a new stake in shares of Chipotle Mexican Grill in the third quarter valued at approximately $40,000.
+90.03% of the stock is currently owned by institutional investors.

 Chipotle Mexican Grill, Inc, together with its subsidiaries, owns and operates Chipotle Mexican Grill restaurants.
 As of December 31, 2020, it owned and operated 2,724 Chipotle restaurants in the United States, 40 international Chipotle restaurants, and 4 non-Chipotle restaurants.
 The company was founded in 1993 and is headquartered in Newport Beach, California.